-And the doubt that fills your mind that that moment forces you to shuffle the papers and set them aside and think: “Maybe next month I’ll have the guts to pitch them…”
+And the doubt that fills your mind at that moment forces you to shuffle the papers and set them aside and think: “Maybe next month I’ll have the guts to pitch them…”

 The horrible truth is, next month the same thing happens.
 Weeks go by with more works of art making the stack higher, months come and go and the even when you resolve to do it, the courage subsides and less than 1/2 of the stack makes it into the bin.

 Is there an answer to this cluttery problem?